 School opened.
 All children, at that time, attended Christian Science Sunday Schools.

 Granted non-profit, corporate status as an elementary K-8 school.

 Moved into a Lamphere School District building in Madison Heights, Michigan, which we would occupy for 37 more years.
 Japhet developed a character quality curriculum that became integrated into our academic curriculum.

 Infant/toddler and latchkey programs started.

 Full-service, licensed day care center opened.
 Introduced computer curriculum.
 Received provisional membership in the Independent Schools Association of the Central States (ISACS).

 Received full membership and accreditation by ISACS.

-Children of all religions were invited to enroll.
+All children, regardless of religion, were invited to enroll.

 Japhet completed Self-Study and renewed full ISACS accreditation.

 Japhet honored by the country of Ghana with a personal visit, recognizing a student-led service project to supply books to Ghana’s schoolchildren.
 General Motors looked to Japhet educators for lesson plans on environmental stewardship.
 Target Corporation named Japhet as an Outstanding School in America.